 There's not much we didn’t rate about this UK-made memory foam mattress in a box, and it seems we're not alone.
 The Emma Original has multiple accolades to its name.
 But what exactly, makes the Emma Original our pick for the best memory foam mattress you can buy?
 Firstly, its extremely comfortable.
 Underneath the cover (which is soft, breathable and – big plus point – washable at 60˚C) is a three-layer foam construction.

 It includes an Airgocell foam layer, which Emma’s maker claims helps to make the mattress stay cool – in reality, we've found that Emma's mattresses do trap heat a little, so if you sleep hot you might be better going for our #2 pick, the Nectar.
 Below this sits a 25mm memory foam layer, which distributes weight evenly, providing pressure relief for joints, while the foam base provides support for troublesome areas such as shoulders and the lower back.
 It’s a combination that we found most satisfying when testing, and one that provided a great night’s kip for both a restless side sleeper and an ‘out-like-a-light’ back snoozer.
-Head to our Emma mattress review for more details, and see how it compares to our #2 pick in our Emma vs Nectar mattress showdown.
+Head to our Emma Original mattress review (opens in new tab) for more details, and see how it compares to our #2 pick in our Emma vs Nectar mattress (opens in new tab) showdown.

-At RRP it's very competitively priced, but we'd recommend also casting an eye over our Emma discount codes and deals page before buying.
+At RRP, it's very competitively priced, but we'd recommend also casting an eye over our Emma discount codes and deals (opens in new tab) page before buying.

 One problem with memory foam is that if you’re already a warm sleeper, the material’s heat-retaining properties can result in sweaty nights.
 Not so with the Nectar Memory Foam mattress, which boasts a soft quilted cooling cover that adapts to your body heat, helping keep those with a tendency to overheat cool all night.
 Three layers of memory foam below the outer cover err on the firmer side of medium, making this mattress a good option for front and back sleepers, but probably not best for heavy side sleepers, or those who prefer a soft, enveloping bed.